Not wanting to break up amid the distance between you doesn’t absolve you from the conscious decision you made to enter a long distance relationship.

-Take a look at your life and ask yourself if this is truly worth it.
+Take a look at your life and ask yourself whether this is truly worth it.

-How many potential dates have you allowed to slip through your fingers because you have been holding out on hope in this long distance relationship?
+How many potential dates have slipped through your fingers while holding out on hope in this long distance relationship?

 It’s not rare to see long distance couples literally waste precious years of their prime dating years being in a relationship that ultimately fails.